A good fundraising email subject line can make or break your request for a donation.

 We skim the subject line and decide whether it’s urgent or compelling enough to be worth our time.

-In short, we base the decision on the subject line and the feeling it evokes.
+In short, we base the decision to open an email on the subject line and the feeling it evokes.

 Think about this: Your fundraising email is just one of dozens of emails the recipient gets each day.
 The subject line simply MUST make the email stand out or you have no chance of getting it opened and read.